Aldious: Support vocalist and hiatus (2021–2025)

 On June 18, 2021, Aldious announced that R!N had left the band after being hospitalized for depression and stress.
 The singer was first diagnosed in January and lost around 10 kg as symptoms worsened.
 She offered to leave the band and the other members accepted her resignation.
 Maki Oyama performed with Aldious as guest vocalist for their rescheduled Unlash tour that started in July and ended in December, with the exception of the September 4 date, which was performed by just the four instrumentalists.
-Oyama will also perform with Aldious on the five-date tour commemorating their 15th anniversary, which is set to begin in July 2023.
+Oyama continued to perform with Aldious, including on the five-date tour commemorating their 15th anniversary, which began in July 2023.
+They also held a special anniversary event at Club Citta on October 28, where the opening act included their former drummer Aruto.
+On December 20, Marina announced that she would be leaving the band due to health issues.
+She explained that her ulcerative colitis, which she was diagnosed with before joining Aldious, had been worsening and that she feels she is at her physical limit.
+Her final performances with the band were a trilogy of concerts titled Eternal Gratitude, which concluded on February 19, 2024.
+Aldious reunited with former members Aruto and Re:NO for one-night only at Club Citta on November 29, as part of the Queen of the Night two-man live with their former labelmates Cyntia.